tabatkins/proposal-call-this-operator/README.md

 ### Bind-This

-The call operator is very similar to (and occupies roughly the same syntax space as) [the bind-this `::` operator](https://github.com/tc39/proposal-bind-this).
+The call-this operator is very similar to (and occupies roughly the same syntax space as) [the bind-this `::` operator](https://github.com/tc39/proposal-bind-this).
 Rather than being based on `.call()`, bind-this is based on `.bind()`; `receiver::fn` is identical to `fn.bind(receiver)`.
-You can immediately invoke the bound function, as `receiver::fn(args)`, giving the same behavior as this proposal, but can do somewhat more as well.
+You can immediately invoke the bound function, as `receiver::fn(args)`, giving the same behavior as call-this, but can do somewhat more as well.

-So on the surface, the bind-this operator appears to completely subsume the call operator.
-However, I believe the call operator is the better choice, for a few reasons.
+So on the surface, the bind-this operator appears to completely subsume the call-this operator.
+However, I believe call-this is the better choice, for a few reasons.

 1. Parsing/precedence is simpler.
 The bind-this operator operator has to put restrictions on the RHS of the operator in order to have reasonable and predictable parsing: only dotted ident sequences are allowed, with parens required to do generic operations.
 For example, if you need to fetch the method out of a map, you can't write `newReceiver::fnmap.get("theMethod")`, because it's unclear whether the author means `fnmap.get("theMethod").bind(newReciever)` or `fnmap.get.bind(newReciever)("theMethod")` (aka a `.call()`).
 In fact, this sort of expression is still absolutely *valid*, it'll just always be interpreted as the second possibility, possibly being a confusing runtime error.